 More Than Just a MUN Experience

-If you have any questions about programming at NAIMUN, please contact our Director of Programming, Aaron Bennett, at [email protected].
+If you have any questions about programming at NAIMUN, please contact our Director of Programming, Justin McCartney, at [email protected].

 Experience Washington D.C.